-MGs are amorphous materials typically composed of a combination of metal and other elements~\cite{VARSHNEYA20191}.
-They are renowned for superior engineering performance, including high strength, high thermal stability, and excellent corrosion resistance~\cite{halim2021metallic}.
+MGs are amorphous structures typically containing several metals and non-metallic elements~\cite{VARSHNEYA20191}.
+The family of MGs is renowned for superior engineering performance, including high strength, high thermal stability, and excellent corrosion resistance~\cite{halim2021metallic}.
 Despite ongoing efforts to discover MGs with enhanced comprehensive performance, their formability remains a complex and challenging problem in materials science.
-Predicting the glass formability is also difficult for atomistic simulations, due to the large size and long timescale (unattainable by first-principles calculations) and the absence of accurate interatomic potentials for molecular dynamics simulations.
-Moreover, MGs have an extensive compositional space, often comprising three or more elements, rendering the experimental search for new applicable MGs a time-consuming process~\cite{liu2023effective, li2017many}.
+Predicting glass formability (thermal quench rates required for glass formation) is also difficult for atomistic simulations due to large sample size and, especially, the long timescale (inaccessible to first-principles calculations) and the absence of accurate interatomic potentials for molecular dynamics simulations.
+Moreover, the compositional space of MGs is of high dimension, often comprising more than three elements, rendering the experimental search for new applicable MGs a time-consuming process~\cite{liu2023effective, li2017many}.